shui2202/adblocker/README.md

 # My adblocker.
-It blocks one websites but not on youtube though
+It blocks ads on most websites but not on some